Deepti0512/Juspay-Assignment/README.md

 _Features_

--It uses local storage to preserve the state
+- It uses local storage to preserve the state
--It uses stateManager class and subscriber method
+- It uses stateManager class and subscriber method
+- Multiple state components are there

 Screenshots: